Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Okay.

-So I stepped over there and tilted his head back and I'm finna kill him.
+So I stepped over there and tilted his head back.
+And I'm finna kill him.

-I'm gonna give him a death blow.
+I'm gonna give him the death blow.

-They grabbed me and knocked me and grabbed me.
+They grabbed me and knocked me then, grabbed me.
+They pitched, knocked me to the side.

 Like, what the hell is going on?
+You said keep fighting.
+What you been to do?

 I'm gonna put him in his grave.